craytor-archived/Mine-Panel/README.md

 - Use the "Add a New User" form to set up a new account, the home directory SHOULD NOT be web accessible
 - Add any Minecraft server .jar file to the user's directory, and rename it "craftbukkit.jar"
 - If desired, you can now start the user's server from the Administration page

+## Installation Tutorials
+- Will be ready soon